fpirri/covid19/README.italiano.md

 ----

-# DETTAGLI: A pandemic every 4 years
+# DETTAGLI: Una pandemia ogni 4 anni

 * Turn list into organic display
 * Translation still to be done